QinMing/Nachos-Operating-System/readme.md

 ---------------------
 ##5.
 LRU

 We implemented LRU.
 We set a counter for every physical pages.
-Each time a page is referenced, the counter of that page is set to zero and all the other counters are increased by one.
+Every time a page is referenced, the counter of that page is set to zero and all the other counters are increased by one.
 When we have to evict a page, the page with the largest counter is evicted.
-A worse case for LRU is that if a array is just larger than the physical page size and we are referencing the array one by one recursively.
-LRU will cause a page fault on every reference, since it evict the least recently used paged and that's the page we are referencing next.
-This test is `lruWorstCase`, in which random works better than LRU, and LRU FIFO perform quite the same(since the least recently used page is the first page comes in in this case).
-And for other test cases LRU works better than then other two.

 The following 3 command switches are used for replacement algorithms.